seanpmaxwell/Trool/README.md

 - add tslint

 - update readme and say that if no decision table for fact in the facts holder, it will not be modified.
+- need to update the apply rules to accepts generics for the facts holder